PeterStrick/ViVeTool-GUI/README.md

 - Load in a Feature List of other Builds
 - Search for Features
 - Sort Features by Feature Name, Feature ID or Feature State
+- Group Features by: Always Enabled, Always Disabled, Enabled by Default, Disabled by Default and Modifiable
 - Copy Feature Names and IDs by right-clicking them
 - Switch between Dark and Light Mode (Setting get´s saved and applied on Start)
 - and at last, view the About Box by either pressing on the About Icon, or selecting the "About..."
 Item in the Application System Menu.